catalyst-eval/knowledge-base/tag-glossary.md

 - **neurotype-discrimination**: Discussing experiences of discrimination based on neurological differences.
 - **softened-startups**: Communication technique for introducing demands or changes in a way that minimizes autonomy threats.
 - **metacommunication**: Communication about communication processes, including gateway prompts, operating system mode identification, and feedback about communication preferences.
+- **structured-communication-protocols**: Formalized plans for when, how, and what communication is acceptable between separated partners or in high-conflict relationships, including time boundaries, medium specifications, and content limitations.
+- **emergency-exception-criteria**: Clear framework for defining what constitutes an emergency requiring immediate response in co-parenting or other high-boundary relationships, reducing ambiguity and potential for boundary violations.
+- **medium-specific-boundaries**: Different rules for different communication channels (text, email, in-person) designed to match the urgency, context, and purpose of various communication needs in high-boundary relationships.

 ### Hierarchical Tags
 - **communication:three-part-sequence**: The hierarchical version of three-part-communication tag.
 - **communication:self-advocacy**: The hierarchical version of self-advocacy tag.
 - **communication:softened-startups**: The hierarchical version of softened-startups tag.
 - **communication:metacommunication**: The hierarchical version of metacommunication tag.
+- **communication:structured-protocols**: The hierarchical version of structured-communication-protocols tag.
+- **communication:emergency-exceptions**: The hierarchical version of emergency-exception-criteria tag.
+- **communication:medium-boundaries**: The hierarchical version of medium-specific-boundaries tag.

 ## Client-Centered Applications